mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `proxy_cache_vary off;` <br/>
 **Context:** server, location

 If `proxy_cache_vary` is "on", the CDN Pro cache servers honor the `Vary` response header from the origin and cache different variations separately.
-However, the varied contents must be purged using "directory purge".
-An error will be returned if "file purge" is used for varied contents.
+However, the varied contents should be purged using "directory purge".

 If `proxy_cache_vary` is "off", the CDN Pro cache servers do not cache any response with the `Vary` header.